bobrocke/bobrocke.github.io/_posts/2025-02-03-what-is-clean-syntax.md

 get "colors", to: "colors#colors"
 ```

 Here, Rails 'knows' the definition is in the `routes.rb` file, so must be a route definition.
-And it 'knows' there's controller `colors` with a method `colors`.
+And it 'knows' there's a controller `colors` with a method `colors`.

 So combining Rails *convention over configuration* with Ruby's simple syntax results in less code that is easier to read.
 The downside is that you must understand Rails' conventions.